As cyber threats grow more dangerous and frequent, the once clear boundaries between SAP security,…

-The recent Equifax data breach compromised consumer data on an almost unbelievable scale, exposing millions of Americans to the risk of identity theft for the rest of their lives.
-While notable for its size and severity, it’s just another notch in a long series of major data security breaches.
+The recent British Airways data breach compromised approximately 380,000 card payments, exposing their valued customers to the risk of identity theft for the rest of their lives.
+While notable for the prolonged period over which the thefts took place, it’s just another notch in a long series of major data security breaches.
 Despite growing awareness of cyber security threats, companies routinely fail to detect major attacks until it’s far too late.

 Downloading all that data isn’t quick or easy.
 Your network logs who is connecting to it, and what data is flowing in or out, and a security team should notice when someone starts downloading a massive amount of information — at least, they’re supposed to.
-It takes time to steal all that data.
-In Equifax’s case, 2 ½ months (from May 13th to July 30th).
 How did hackers exploit a known vulnerability, and compromise the information of so many people over such a long time?

-Even if Equifax were a fluke, it should give cyber security experts plenty of reason to worry — but it isn’t.
+Even if the British Airways incident was a fluke, it should give cyber security experts plenty of reason to worry — but it isn’t.
 Breaches aren’t unusual, no matter the industry.
 There have been a series of major breaches exposing hundreds of millions — or in one case, billions of users.
 In some cases, the breaches took years to discover, leaving users completely exposed.
 Here are a few examples:

 Why Cyber Security Breaches Happen